michaeldejong/michaeldejong.github.io/source/_posts/2014-11-09-dealing-with-mixed-state-in-sql-databases.markdown

 ![](/images/manual-migration-path-step3.png)

-Please note that it is possible to also use triggers in many SQL database to keep the two tables synchronized.
-Whenever a record is changed of a table that has a trigger, it may run additional queries or snippets of code.
+Please note that it is also possible to use triggers in many SQL databases to keep these two tables synchronized.
+Whenever a record is changed in a table that has a trigger added to it, it may run additional queries or snippets of code.
 If you add a trigger which upon changes in data in the `users` table, writes these changes to the `users_v2`, it is possible to keep these these two tables synchronized.

 #### Evaluation